Updated: Mar 8

 Some of the most drastic evidence is in lifespan.
 Nematode worms are a common model organism used in research – their lifespan doubled in intermittent fasting studies!
 Others in rats show an 83% increase in lifespan.

-There is one note of caution; most of the studies so far in humans have been in animals, or in humans – mainly men.
+Most of the studies so far in humans have been in animals, or in humans – mainly men.
 There has been a least one study that suggests that women following a similar fasting pattern to men may actually worsen blood sugar level control, and tests in rats showed that alternate day fasting (for months) affected their reproductive cycles.
-As discussed in my previous article, women’s bodies are very sensitive to energy intake due to their reproductive cycle, so they should approach intermittent fasting differently to men.
-For example by taking shorter fasting periods (starting with 12 hours, which can build up to 16 hours) and spacing the fasting periods out amongst the week.
+Women’s bodies are very sensitive to energy intake due to their reproductive cycle.
+Limiting food can bring about big stress responses and there's a growing body of evidence that suggests it is not a good idea for women.
+At no point should you do intermittent fasting as a female if you are in your pre-adult years, trying to get pregnant, breast-feeding, menopausal or peri- or post-menopausal.

 First, ask yourself, why do you want to do it?
 If the answer is weight loss, a different approach may be better for you.